 Your care team will encourage you to stay healthy by:

 • Setting your own health goals

-• Getting to know your team and helping them get to know you.
+• Getting to know your care team and help them get to know you

-• Making your best effort to attend each appointment or call if you need to reschedule
+• Making your best effort to come to each appointment (or call if you need to reschedule)

 • Sharing your medical history and records from every place where you get care